-Born in Belfast, Co.
-Antrim, he was the son of Thomas Moore and Miriam R Moore.
-To his family and friends, he was Stirling.
-As a young man, he was a talented amateur footballer.
+As a young man, Stirling was a talented amateur footballer.
 His name features in the publication ’75 Years of the Northern Amateur Football League’.
-His blossoming football career ended during the 1938-1939 season through both injury and the outbreak of war.
+His blossoming football career ended during the 1938-1939 season through both injury and the outbreak of the Second World War.

-With 78 Squadron, Pilot Officer Moore was part of Peter “Bunny” Bunclark’s crew.
-The Captain Bunclark was the most experienced in the squadron nearing the end of his second tour.
+Serving in R.A.F.
+78 Squadron, Pilot Officer Moore was the Navigator in Peter “Bunny” Bunclark’s crew.
+Captain Bunclark was the most experienced in the Squadron, and nearing the end of his second tour.
 He had won a Distinguished Flying Medal on his first and was on his way to a Distinguished Flying Cross.

 A Lucky Escape

 On 3rd July 1943, Bunclark crash-landed Halifax JD203 near 30 Acres Barn, Ashtead, Surrey, England.
 The plane had lost two engines on the same wing making it impossible to control.
 The Halifaxes took off just after 2300hrs from RAF Breighton in East Yorkshire bound for a night raid on Cologne.
 Their outward route took measures to avoid anti-aircraft fire as they joined hundreds of other planes on the mission.
 The mission was successful.
 Bunclark’s crew dropped bombs and reported a concentration of fires in Cologne.
 Their luck changed on the return journey.

 Flak hit the plane as the enemy opened fire on the Halifax.
 The gunfire took out the first engine and caused damage to the second.
 While on the journey back to England, this engine also stopped working.
 The plane steered to one side making it difficult for the crew to navigate to an airfield on the south coast.
 The crew jettisoned all unnecessary equipment over the sea to lighten the load.